masonmedia/jaxx.io_v1_production/README.md

 Unlike [Jaxx_Revolutions_1](https://github.com/masonmedia/jaxx_revolutions_1), my original, animated version of the same site, the production version was redacted, removing homepage banner animation which included: a an animated SVG stroke-drawing effect of the Jaxx Liberty logo (using vivus.js), which then was filled with the logo's original colors, and then individual letters exploded out of the screen, along with a slower general progression between entrances/exits of the timeline elements.

-The redaction made the production site timeline move much faster.
-Management decided the original animated elegance was both unnecessary, and somehow impeded users from "quickly getting what they want".
-Sadly this aesthetic and control from the top down suffocated the site and its 3 other successors.

 ## **Layout and Frameworks**

 The site uses Bootstrap 4.1.
 Layout uses native Bootstrap classes, flexbox, and 'functional' css.